The ultimate guide to the most secure messaging apps in 2025

 Deploy Rocket.Chat on-premise, in the cloud, or air-gapped environment.

-• Matrix federation capabilities
+• Matrix federation capabilities for cross-agency communication

 Talk to sales